jackdesert/dailydancer/README.md

   * Make it faster (loading in 0.6 seconds). index on hidden? store parsed date?
 Memcached?
   * Do not show "register by April 1"
   * Search in subject + plain for date
-  * Link to pdxecstaticdance.com
   * Make sure digital ocean is set for automatic backups
-  * Instead of hyperlinking the venue name, use plain text but show a hyperlinked version of the actual address.

 Notes from my Sweetheart: